 First, we have NECROSLEDGE.
 Yes, they’re machetes painted black by my best friend and fellow zombie-anti-enthusiast, Steve [not Steve the trade show guru though], that read “Necrosledge” along the sides.
 These are mounted on our walls in the central room of our upstairs apartment for easy access from anywhere should zombies attack.
 Why machetes and not shotguns?
 Simple.
 There has been a lot of debate around the proper way to destroy a zombie beast, but all of them seem to agree that severing the brain from the spinal cord is the way to go.
 That somehow, without this pivotal connection, zombies are no longer reanimated dead: they’re just plain dead.
 So, machetes.
 They don’t need reloading, they don’t require precision and a good shooting eye, and they can be handled by young and old alike.
 Hack and slash, baby.”

 To read this most excellent post “How To Survive A Zombie Apocalypse” in its entirety, go here.
 And remember, at your next trade show, beware the trade show zombies!

-And always remember to carry a necrosledge and keep your eyes open for trade show zombies, and zombies in general.
+Remember whenever you go to a trade show, or even just leave your house (you can’t be too paranoid, can you?), carry a necrosledge and know how to use it, and keep your eyes open for trade show zombies, and zombies in general.
 You never know where or when you might run into them!